FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #
 - Create a github pull request template file

-  GitHub pull request used for reviewing process during adding new feature branches to repositories.
+  GitHub pull requests are used for reviewing the process of adding new feature branches to repositories.
 It is a review state of the feature.
-To keep a feature or change clear and understanable, we use given pull request template.
+To keep a feature or change clear and understandable, we use the given pull request template.

 ```bash
 mkdir .github # Create a .github folder